Place a skillet on the stovetop over medium heat. Place a silicone egg ring in the middle of the pan and drop the butter inside the ring to melt.

 I think the biggest difference between the two is the appearance, both raw and cooked.
 For example, I like the look of red cabbage in this colorful and creamy broccoli coleslaw, as it contrasts nicely with the green broccoli and brown raisins.

-On the other hand, I prefer the green variety to make andouille sausage with fried cabbage.
+On the other hand, I prefer the green variety to make andouille sausage with cabbage.
 The cabbage, paired with multi-colored peppers and sausage results in a visually pleasing color palette.

 What Are The Best Ways To Cook Cabbage?